-Prerequisite: Need Intermediate and Beginning Painting
+Prerequisite: Successful completion of Intermediate Painting

-Students will apply advanced painting techniques of watercolor, acrylic and oil painting mediums within this class.
+Students will apply advanced painting techniques of watercolor and acrylic mediums within this class.
 Students will learn how to stretch a canvas and incorporate computer graphic programs within the advanced course.
 Introduction of various art styles and artists will enhance the student's work.